irischin/Demographic_Differences_Across_Libraries/Demographic_Differences_Across_Library_Use_Services.md

 Here I'll be detailing the analyses I performed to investigate how a library's services can differ depending on its surrounding community's demographic makeup as well as how different demographic communities might vary in their use of library resources.
 For this particular set of analyses, I'll be focusing on libraries located in cities; follow-up work will be done on libraries located in other locales (e.g., rural areas, suburbs, etc.).

-To generate the approprate dataset needed for the following analyses, I used information spread across four datasets: (1) **The Public Library Survey** collected for the year 2012 that provides information about libraries' services, collections, etc.; (2) **US 2010 Decennial Census data**; (3) List of **zip codes and the corresponding Zip Code Tabulation Area (ZCTA)**; (4) List of **Zip Code Tabulation Areas (ZCTA) and their corresponding longitudinal and latitude information**.
+To generate the appropriate dataset needed for the following analyses, I used information spread across four datasets: (1) **The Public Library Survey** collected for the year 2012 that provides information about libraries' services, collections, etc.; (2) **US 2010 Decennial Census data**; (3) List of **zip codes and the corresponding Zip Code Tabulation Area (ZCTA)**; (4) List of **Zip Code Tabulation Areas (ZCTA) and their corresponding longitudinal and latitude information**.
 For more information on each of those datasets and how I created the dataset for the current analyses, please see the `Creating_dataset` R-markdown file.

-In short, the dataset that I created involves the original Public Library Survey 2012 dataset combined with information about which is the majority race/ethnicity of the community surrounding each library.
+In short, the dataset that I created involves the original Public Library Survey 2012 dataset combined with information about the majority race/ethnicity of the community surrounding each library.
 "Community" here is defined as any area that falls within a 2 mile radius of a library.
 This is not to say that libraries only service the population that is located within a 2 mile radius.
 However, a cut-off was needed and 2 miles did not appear to be completely unreasonable given that in cities, libraries are typically more clustered in comparison to libraries located in other locales (e.g., rural areas).
 Suggestions for what may be a better cut-off is welcomed!

 First to load all the necessary packages: